 Wild Salmon contain high amounts of essential nutrients, like omega-3 fatty acids, thanks to their natural diet of tiny crustaceans.
 It is crucial that fish be properly bled, iced and handled in order to preserve those nutrients over time.

 In the Copper River, for instance, the fishermen and fisherwomen I work with ice their fish right at capture.
 Within 24-48 hours, they bring their catch to a large ship called a tender for processing.
 The fishermen empty their boat and head right back out fishing while the tender gently transfers the fish in 33-degree seawater to Trident Seafoods or Copper River Seafoods in Cordova, Alaska.
 This part is tricky and precise, but Trident and Copper River are exceptional.
 They ensure consistent temperature control, rapid processing, thoughtful packaging and quick freezing.
-This process has been developed specifically for Duke’s Chowder House fish because it maintains maximum fresh taste and nutrients for our customers.
+This process has been developed specifically for Duke’s Seafood & Chowder fish because it maintains maximum fresh taste and nutrients for our customers.

 I won’t have it any other way.